 Another popular spot located just down the road from Butchart Gardens is Butterfly Gardens.
 With thousands of tropical butterflies flying freely throughout, flamingoes, tortoises, iguanas, parrots and more, it’s really a unique attraction that will delight young and old.

-If all your guests are 19+ then a stop of one of our award-winning wineries or cideries could be your next destination.
+If all your guests are 19+ then a stop at one of our award-winning wineries or cideries could be your next destination.
 On the peninsula – where Butterfly and Butchart Gardens are located – popular choices are Church & State Wines, de Vine Vineyards and Sea Cider Farm & Ciderhouse.
 Your guide can make a recommendation suitable for your party.

 For the latter part of your tour, you can expect a scenic drive back to the heart of town.
 Most guides will provide a fully narrated tour with fun and interesting facts about the area and the sights you are seeing.